-The fourth juried member exhibition in the WE ARE SNAG series.
+The sixth juried member online exhibition in the We Are SNAG Membership Series.

 2019 marks 50 years since the inception of the Society of North American Goldsmiths.
 From traditional goldsmiths to alternative material-smiths, from bench jewelers to educators, SNAG’s membership spans an extensive population of makers.
 This year’s membership exhibition will celebrate the diversity and growth of the organization over the last 50 years.

 Sienna Patti founded Sienna Patti Contemporary in 1998 and specializes in contemporary studio jewelry and artists that use craftsmanship as an intellectual and structural vehicle for their ideas.
 A leading figure in studio jewelry, Patti has lectured and presented artists and designers in major museums and exhibitions around the world.
 As an appraiser and dealer, she continues to place artists in public and private collections.